 Birth control methods are ways to help prevent pregnancy.
-If you don’t use birth control, you have an 85% chance of getting pregnant if you have unprotected sex for 1 year.
+There's an 85% chance of becoming pregnant within one year, if no birth control is used for vaginal sex.

-Sexual and Reproductive Health to get more information about how and where to get birth control, pregnancy options, safer sex practices and counselling.
-You can also contact your health care provider to learn about resources and support in your area.
+Alberta Health Services Sexual and Reproductive Health to get more information about how and where to get birth control, pregnancy options, safer sex practices, and counselling.
+You can also contact your healthcare provider to learn about resources and support in your area.

 Methods of birth control